alermi/DrumSampler/README.md

 # DrumSampler

 This is a VST plug-in project that plays pre-recorded drum samples from MIDI input.
-This was created using the JUCE framework and still being improved.
+This was created using the JUCE framework and still being improved. \n
 Only the source files are included in this GitHub repository.
-The project has only been tested for Windows 10.
+The project has only been tested for Windows 10.\n

 The samples and the latest build files can be downloaded from: https://drive.google.com/drive/folders/1Zf4qFwRMAtqTvOJloeQzLPFHFyJY2GXk?usp=sharing